psas/lv3.1-recovery/controlSystem/RecoveryBoard/firmware-rs/tests/README.md

 ### Embedded Test

 embedded_test is a testing framework written by the people at probe-rs.
 It allows us to write tests that get ran on the boards themselves.
 To create a new test, it is recommended that you copy the `blinky.rs` file as it contains the necessary boilerplate code to get the tests running, and rename it to `<testname>.rs` where `<testname>` is the name of the test you are writing.
-Then, in the `Config.toml` file at the root of the directory, add this block of code:
+Then, in the `Cargo.toml` file at the root of the directory, add this block of code:

 ```rust
 [[test]]